orpheuslummis/defiyieldselect/README.rst

 Forecast Value of yield token swap at a given future timestep (giving a prediction curve).

 It is univariate regression: we train an estimator for each timeseries - price, apr.
 The Value at a given time horizon is the change in value and the compounded interest until that time horizon.
 The Value is a multiplier of the latest price, eg 1.1 is a 10% increase.
-TODO The Value and latest price are an exponentially weighted average of their neighbors (to value in past and to mitigate accumulating error in forecasting).

-TODO The estimator for prediction is an ensemble of the top-5 models found for the timeseries.
-We performed 1h of computation with 4 CPU cores with a broad hyperparameter search to find the top (model,parameters) models for each timeseries.

 The 1h default resampling interval is to allow the forecasting up to 1 month in 722 steps to be tractable (vs 43444 steps with an interval of 1min).